unix755/qbtsh/README.md

 ### Is there any way to get this working on FreeBSD?

-- You can try compiling a dynamically linked `qBittorrent-nox` yourself using the `qBittorrent-nox` build script I wrote for `FreeBSD` [freebsd build](https://github.com/gek64/qbittorrent-nox), also I have already compiled binaries for the latest `FreeBSD`/`amd64`, you can also use them directly.
+- You can try compiling a dynamically linked `qBittorrent-nox` yourself using the `qBittorrent-nox` build script I wrote for `FreeBSD` [freebsd build](https://github.com/unix755/qbittorrent-nox), also I have already compiled binaries for the latest `FreeBSD`/`amd64`, you can also use them directly.

 ### How to access after running?

 - After the service runs successfully, you can access it at `SERVER_IP:8080`.
-The default user name is `admin`, and the default password can be found in service log.
+The default username is `admin`, and the default password can be found in service log.
 Although you can use it normally at this time, I still recommend you to change the password in time, use reverse proxy that provided by `apache` or `nginx` and enable `https`, then